VasiliyMatr/ASM/T06HASH/readme.md

 My hash table unoptimized code is here: https://github.com/VasiliyMatr/ASM/blob/master/T06HASH/unoptimized

-I have used word set to test my hash table, you can find it here: https://github.com/VasiliyMatr/ASM/blob/master/T06HASH/data/word_set.txt
+I have used a word set to test my hash table, you can find it here: https://github.com/VasiliyMatr/ASM/blob/master/T06HASH/data/word_set.txt

-Also, hash table size were specially choosed too tiny for test word set.
-It has helped to find bad optimized code later.
+Also, hash table size were specially chosen too tiny for the test word set.
+It has helped to find badly optimized code later.

 ### ___Hash functions tests:___